 - Books on CD, 20 per card

 - Compact Discs, 20 per card

-Borrowed items may be returned to the library’s curbside book return seven days a week, to the library during open hours of operation, or any member library of the C/WMARS System.
+Borrowed items may be returned to the library’s book depository slot, near the front door, during open hours of operation, or to any member library of the C/WMARS System.

-You can place a hold on an item to have it picked up at Storrs Library.
-To place a hold on an item, call the library, ask a staff member or place a hold online.
-When the requested item comes in, the Library will notify patrons by telephone, text or email.
+Many items may be reserved online or at the Reference Desk or Children’s Services Information Desk.
+When the requested items arrives, the Library will notify patron by email or telephone and retain the item for up to one week.
 The maximum number of holds on a patron’s record at one time is 20.
 If you wish to have another person(s) pick up your holds, please download and fill out the Hold Pick Up Authorization Form and return to the library

 If the item you are looking for is not owned by C/WMARS, it may be possible to get it from another library system through the library’s Interlibrary loan service.
 Please inquire at the Reference Desk for help or click Commonwealth Catalog at the bottom of page when searching the catalog.

 You may request materials for purchase that are not available through C/WMARS or Interlibrary loan at the library or online.